OUR TOP REASONS TO EAT ORGANIC

 Studies show that organic produce has higher levels of antioxidants and lower levels of toxic metals like cadmium¹.

-Researchers site two potential causes:
+Researchers cite two potential causes:

 Organic crops make antioxidant compounds in response to stress, such as exposure to insects or diseases.
 Conventional crops are typically protected with synthetic pesticides, which dampens their stress response.